-Furthermore, a student shall not:
+Furthermore, a student shall not under any circumstances:

-- (ix) under any circumstances use violence, threats of violence, intimidation or any other behaviour which either causes or threatens to cause harm to another individual or damage to property; - (x) obstruct, attempt to obstruct, or engage in conduct likely to obstruct any officer or member of the staff of the Institution in the performance of their duties; - (xi) wilfully damage, deface, or remove any property in the ownership, occupation or possession of the Institution; - (xii) occupy, use or be present upon any property or premises of which the Institution is owner or occupier after being required to leave by a member of staff of the Institution (including but not confined to a warden of a residence and a security officer), acting within the scope of their duties; - (xiii) participate in any initiation processes of students or participate in "raiding" practices; - (xiv) be in possession of firearms or explosives on the Institution's premises; - (xv) be in possession of, use or deal in drugs in contravention of the Abuse of Dependence Producing Substances and Rehabilitation Centres Act (Act 41 of 1971); - (xvi) consume, possess or serve any alcoholic beverage on the Institution's premises without prior written authority issued by the Executive Director: Student Services and Development; - (xvii) smoke in areas designated as non-smoking areas; - (xviii) be present on the Institution's premises while suffering from a contagious or infectious illness until the Head of Department concerned has received a medical certificate to the effect that the student may return to the Institution without risk of infecting others; - (xix) wear any dress other than academic dress to those functions for which academic dress is prescribed; - (xx) breach the traffic rules as stipulated in this Rule Book for Students; or - (xxi) contravene the rules embodied in this Rule Book for Students and/or the Departmental Handbook for the instructional programme for which the student is registered, or any other rules approved by Council. - (xxii) declare any false information when completing any prescribed Institution form, or in any submitted documentation, or withhold any material information (e.g. when registering, applying for financial assistance).
+- (ix) use violence, threats of violence, intimidation or any other behaviour which either causes or threatens to cause harm to another individual or damage to property; - (x) obstruct, attempt to obstruct, or engage in conduct likely to obstruct any officer or member of the staff of the Institution in the performance of their duties; - (xi) wilfully damage, deface, or remove any property in the ownership, occupation or possession of the Institution; - (xii) occupy, use or be present upon any property or premises of which the Institution is owner or occupier after being required to leave by a member of staff of the Institution (including but not confined to a warden of a residence and a security officer), acting within the scope of their duties; - (xiii) participate in any initiation processes of students; - (xiv) be in possession of firearms or explosives on the Institution's premises; - (xv) be in possession of, use or deal in drugs in contravention of the Abuse of Dependence Producing Substances and Rehabilitation Centres Act (Act 41 of 1971); - (xvi) consume, possess, sell or serve any alcoholic beverage or any intoxicating substance on the Institution's premises or present themselves at the University when intoxicated: - (xvii) smoke in areas designated as non-smoking areas; - (xviii) be present on the Institution's premises while suffering from a notifiable disease until the Head of Department concerned has received a medical certificate to the effect that the student may return to the Institution without risk of infecting others (Rule G3(1) (I) and (m) refers; - (xix) refusal to comply with health and safety requirements as prescribed by a department for health, safety and professional reasons. - (xx) breach the traffic rules of the university; or - (xxi) contravene the rules embodied in this Rule Book for Students and/or the Departmental Handbook for the instructional programme for which the student is registered, or any other rules approved by Council. - (xxii) declare any false information when completing any prescribed Institution form, or in any submitted documentation, or withhold any material information (e.g. when registering, applying for financial assistance) - (Rule G3(1) (b) refers;. - (xxiii) Non-compliance with any protocols relating to student demonstrations, university gatherings and functions - (xxiv) Non-compliance with any executive orders issued by the executive management or an officer so delegated to issue such; - (xxv) Impersonate any official of the university - (xxvi) Participate in any fraudulent and/or corrupt activities - (xxvii) Defeat the ends of justice